What Happens to Life Insurance with No Beneficiary?

 • The basics of how to file a claim

-While there's no deadline for claiming life insurance benefits, your beneficiaries need to file a claim with the insurance company to receive the payout.
-Having this information in advance simplifies the process during a difficult time.
+There's no deadline for claiming life insurance benefits, but your beneficiaries must file a claim with the insurer to receive the payout.
+Having these details ready ahead of time simplifies the process during a difficult time.

 7. 7